brandon-benge/InterviewPrep/system-design/designs/cache/cache.md

    - If not found return cache miss.
 If this was a read through then it would fetch from the persisted database.
 5. Replication ensures that updates are propagated to replica nodes.

+## Caching Strategies

+- **Cache-Aside**: Application manages cache; on miss, fetches from DB and populates cache.
+Simple but has miss penalty.
+- **Read-Through**: Cache automatically fetches from DB on miss.
+Simplifies application code.
+- **Write-Through**: Writes go to cache and DB synchronously.
+Strong consistency but slower writes.
+- **Write-Behind**: Writes to cache immediately, DB asynchronously.
+Fastest writes but risk of data loss.
+- **Write-Around**: Writes bypass cache, go directly to DB.
+Avoids cache pollution for write-heavy data.

 ## Key Metrics
 - Cache Hit Ratio: Percentage of requests served from cache.
 - Latency: Time taken to serve cache requests.